Eirik-Nicolai/transaction_engine/readme.md

 (even if we don't get it as an input), as aposed to a cash deposit/withdrawal which would be from outside._

 * CSV input file is comma-delimited with no whitespace in headers or data
- * Any whitespace will be ignored
+ * Given any whitespace in a record, the record will be ignored

 ### Design choices